julienetie/wavefront_v3/documentation.md

 *****

 ### Controller
-The controller is the logical part of the component.
+The controller is the logical part of a component.
 - The controller can either be a single file or a directory of files. `side-bar-controller.js` | `side-bar-controller/`
 - The controller must import it's own view.
 - The controller can also import external views.